 Plan what you’re going to eat for the next week.
 Select 5-7 meals from your cookbooks, or your online recipes and then plan when you’re going to cook them, and when you’re going to eat them.

-You might like to make some of the recipes from my new digital cookbook – 31 Plant-Based Vegan Meals* – hint, hint!
-It’s full of enough meals to keep you going for a whole month!
-Click here to see the recipes that I’ve included.
+You might like to make some of the recipes that you can find here.
+There are enough recipes there to keep you going for a whole month!

 I tend to batch cook at weekends.
 In reality this means I make a big pot of soup and divide it into portions for the next week.
 I freeze most of the portions but keep two out and put them into the fridge to eat over the next couple of days.